syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Sign an existing document using stream

-You can load the signature field from an existing PDF document by using [PdfLoadedSignatureField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedSignatureField.html) class and add certificate to the document using stream as follows.
+You can load the signature field from an existing PDF document using [PdfLoadedSignatureField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedSignatureField.html) class and add certificate to the document as stream using [PdfCertificate](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfCertificate.html) as follows.

 {% tabs %}